Tom Craddick: 1990

+Texas House, 82nd district (1993–present)

 1992

 Craddick ran unopposed in the Republican primary, gaining 15,219 votes.
+This was the first election Craddick ran for the 82nd district.
 He then ran unopposed in the general election, winning 32,539 votes and re-election to a thirteenth term.

 1994

 Craddick ran unopposed in the Republican primary, gaining 8,024 votes.
 He then ran unopposed in the general election, winning 26,034 votes and re-election to a fourteenth term.

 1996

 Craddick ran unopposed in the Republican primary, gaining 13,289 votes.
 He then ran unopposed in the general election, winning 30,771 votes and re-election to a fifteenth term.

 1998

 Craddick ran unopposed in the Republican primary, gaining 8,329 votes.
 He then ran unopposed in the general election, winning 22,086 votes and re-election to a sixteenth term.

-2000s

 2000

 Craddick ran unopposed in the Republican primary, gaining 16,007 votes.
 He then ran against Democrat Gilberto M. Garcia in the general election and won re-election to a seventeenth term.